jiamingz42/JobBoardScrape/README.md

 - linkedin: linkedin module is used to scrape information from job listing boards and company profile page.
 - location: map the raw location to standard location format using the Google Geocoded service from Python package GeoPy

+###**How to Run the Script**

+1. Install CouchDB
+2. Install Python Library listed in the Dependency Section
+3. Modify the config.json files.
+-- Database
+-- Linkedin Account Info
+4. Modified the search keyword in jobs.py
+5. Execute jobs.py, company.py and location.py in order
+-- jobs.py is used to scrape the job info;
+-- company.py is used to scrape company info if the company appear in the job post -- location is used to standard the location info using Google Geocoded service.

 ## Dependency

 - **BeautifulSoup**